evenflowvisualart/cv/README.md

 # cv

-An example of CSS Grid layout adapted even for IE 10(+) and Edge 12(+), but more important an example of a simple Progressive Web App, offering functionalities such as:
+An example of CSS Grid layout adapted even for IE 10(+) and Edge 12(+), with some CSS magic to achieve seamless interactive states without using JavaScript:

+> Switch buttons
+> Fade in animation
+> Typewriter animation
+> Press button effect
+> Transitions
+...and more.

+Also, an example of a simple Progressive Web App, offering functionalities such as:

 1) precaching of (static) assets;
 2) offline mode implementation;